bbartling/hvac-optimal-start-math-playground/README.md

 # hvac-optimal-start-math-playground

-This repository teaches **HVAC optimal-start mathematics** and provides a **Python learning playground** for exploring algebraic models, regression techniques, and self-tuning logic.
-It is written for **BAS technicians with a basic algebra background**, while remaining fully accessible to engineers, researchers, and contributors from any background.
+This repo teaches **HVAC optimal-start mathematics** and provides a **Python learning playground** for exploring algebraic models, regression techniques, and self-tuning methods.
+It is intentionally written for **BAS technicians with a basic algebra background**, not necessarily for advanced academic audiences such as PhD-level engineers—**but anyone is welcome to learn, contribute, and get involved!**

+> With the assumption that BAS technicians already understand HVAC physics and system behavior at a high level, the lesson plans require only intermediate math — roughly high-school–level advanced algebra — plus beginner-level Python (basic syntax and math operators).

 The project standardizes the **inputs, outputs, and mathematical structures** used across all models described in the PNNL publication (see the
 [pdf directory](https://github.com/bbartling/hvac-optimal-start-math-playground/tree/develop/PNNL_Paper)).